In both Mythology and Folklore, some of the biggest mythical creatures tend to stand above the crowd.

 7. ONI (Japanese Giant Demons)

-An Oni is a type of demon, ogre or troll from Japanese folklore.
-The Oni are some of the biggest mythical creatures from Japan and have one or more horns growing out of their head, sharp claws, wild hair and a skin color that is red and blue.
+An Oni is a type of demon, ogre, or troll from Japanese folklore.
+The Oni are some of the biggest mythical creatures from Japan and have one or more horns growing out of their head, sharp claws, wild hair, and skin color that is red and blue.